 Eligibility and Nomination Criteria

-- Nominees' first research appointments were no earlier than January 1, 2018.
+Nominees' first research appointment was no earlier than January 1, 2018.
 The first year of post-doctoral fellowship (or research position at a non-academic institution) will be considered the first year of research appointment.
-There may be an exception if the position provided training necessary for entry into the field and the eligibility period may be extended for a nominee who has taken a formal leave of absence from their employer.)
+There may be an exception if the position provided training necessary for entry into the field.
+The eligibility period may be extended for a nominee who has taken a formal leave of absence from their employer.

-- Nominees from a range of institutions (e.g. academic, delivery systems, government, contract research, corporate) and leadership experiences (professional service, mentoring, community service and engagement, etc) are encouraged
+Nominees from a diverse range of institutions (e.g. academic, delivery systems, government, contract research, corporate) and leadership experiences (professional service, mentoring, community service and engagement, etc) are encouraged

-- Demonstrates leadership ability among peers and colleagues, including mentorship for those new to the field
+Demonstrates leadership ability among peers and colleagues, including providing mentorship for peers and those new to the field